hydroper-jet/lang/design/design.md

 # Properties

-Property access operators are similiar to ECMAScript property operators, with the exclusion of implicit conversion.
-Solely string and number types can be used to index.
+Property access operators are similiar to ECMAScript property operators.

 Indexing by a number value is equivalent to using one of the proxies `getProperty`, `setProperty`, and `deleteProperty`.